Serhiy Kovalets

-Serhiy Ivanovych Kovalets (Сергій Іванович Ковалець; born 5 September 1968) is a Ukrainian former footballer who recently was a manager of Podillya Khmelnytskyi.
+Serhiy Ivanovych Kovalets (Сергій Іванович Ковалець; born 5 September 1968) is a Ukrainian former footballer who recently is a manager of Metalurh Zaporizhzhia.

 Playing career

 Kovalets began his playing career in youth sports schools of Podolia region Berdychiv and Krasyliv.
 Since 1984 he played for the senior squad of the local football team Sluch Krasyliv that competed in the regional competitions of Khmelnytskyi Oblast.
 Next year he was invited to the team of masters Podillia Khmelnytskyi that was playing in the Soviet Second League (third tier).
 During that time, he also was called to serve his obligatory military service playing for amateur team out of Berdychiv led by Miletiy Balchos.
 In 1990 Kovalets accepted invitation from Oleh Bazylevych to join the "flagman" of Ukrainian and Soviet football FC Dynamo Kyiv.

 Eventually he played 10 matches for Ukraine between 1992 and 1994.

 Coaching career

 After he retired from playing football, Metalist Kharkiv head coach Myron Markevych invited Kovalets to work with him as an assistant coach in 2005.
 In 2008, Kovalets became the head coach of the newly promoted FC Lviv, who had an unsuccessful start in the Ukrainian Premier League.
 Kovalets failed to accomplish his task of keeping his team in the Premier League, which ended up losing to Illichivets in goal difference.

 At the end of August 2009, Kovalets became the new head coach of PFC Oleksandria in the Ukrainian First League.
 He held this position until Yuriy Maksymov left Obolon during the winter break of 2009–10 Ukrainian Premier League season when he was offered the position.
 He was sacked after a 1–0 defeat at Chornomorets Odesa on 31 November.
 On 18 January 2012, Kovalets was appointed as the new manager of 1.
 FC Tatran Prešov.